7sandhu/7sandhu/README.md

 ---

 ## 🎓 About Me
-- B.Tech CSE student at IIT Mandi (Class of 2027)
+- B.Tech student at IIT Mandi (Class of 2027)
 - Full Stack Web Developer & Flutter Enthusiast
 - Strong programmer in **C++**, **JavaScript**, and **Python**
 - Passionate about **DSA** and **Competitive Programming** with 700+ problems solved